Getting Started with API Extensions

 Before You Begin

-Install the following software on your local machine.
+Install the following software.

 • Command Line Interface: Provides a console or terminal environment in which to execute commands.
 If you are developing on a Windows machine, Kibo recommends you use the Windows command prompt.
 However, due to known Windows compatibility issues in Node.js, you may encounter issues when using the API Extension tools (for example, the tools may not register your keystrokes).
 If you encounter such issues, Kibo recommends you use a third-party console emulator, such as cmder, which plays nicer with Node.js.